 How did you get your start in music?

-Can you tell me about your Midi Minds initiative?
+Can you tell me a bit about your involvement in the Bantwanas Sessions?

 Bantwanas is an extension of taking the raw sounds.
 There’s a lot of guys that play music that’s unheard of and against the wind.
 They don’t conform to what’s out there -with DJs and producers - when there’s a sound and everyone’s attached to that sound and everyone’s making that sound because that’s what radio is playing today.
 Even with musical styles, you get to a point where electro was cool, it was cool amongst the black community and everyone was playing electro.
 You had the pioneers.
 The one’s that started that movement and started playing against the wind.